University of Zurich, Zurich, Switzerland

 For mentoring opportunities, see Erasmus Student Network (see above).

-International students receive their student ID at the orientation event.
-Upon showing valid ID, you will receive a discount at the University’s cafeterias and at the student shops, where you can buy books, scripts, computers, and other study materials.
-Your ID also allows you to use the University’s sports facilities (see below).
+International students receive their student ID card at the Welcome Event.
+Upon showing your valid student ID, you will receive a discount at the university’s cafeterias and various stores.
+Your student ID also allows you to use the university’s sports facilities (see below).

 Computer Access and E-mail Account